IR0NBYTE/Med-Ali-Ouachani/source/ARM-REV/index.md

 A picture can illustrate the code :
 ![](https://i.imgur.com/KcgPHTg.png)

-In Line 1 of the code, we encounter the instruction PUSH.W {R4-R11,LR}.
-Here, the PUSH instruction is used to save a range of registers, namely R4 to R11, along with the Link Register (LR), which holds the return address of the function.

-Subsequently, in Line 3, we have the instruction POP.W {R4-R11,PC}.
-This POP instruction is responsible for restoring the previously saved registers, R4 to R11, and the Program Counter (PC), which determines the next instruction to be executed.
-By restoring these registers, the function can resume its operation seamlessly.

-Interestingly, some disassemblers utilize this specific pattern of PUSH and POP instructions as a heuristic to identify the boundaries of functions.
-It serves as a reliable indication for disassemblers to distinguish the start and end points of individual functions within the code.

 ### VI - Functions and Function Call
 Unlike its intel x86/x64 counterpart, which primarily relies on a single instruction for both function invocation (CALL) and branching (JMP), ARM architecture offers a variety of instructions depending on how the destination is encoded.
 Let's dive into the exciting world of ARM function invocation!